ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   fail the job with error `invalidMessage`.

 * Whether `AggregationJobInitReq.verification_key_id` identifies a VDAF
   verification key configured for the task.
-If not, the Helper MUST fail the job with error `invalidMessage`.
+If not, the Helper MUST reject each report with error `unknown_verification_key_id`.

 * Whether the extensions in `AggregationJobInitReq.extensions` are valid:
   - If any extension type is unrecognized, the Helper MUST fail the job with